notarisj/YouTube-AutoSkip/README.md

 1. **Chromium**

-All Chromium browsers (i.e. Chrome, Edge, Brave, Opera) will work exactly the same way, see installation below.
+All Chromium browsers (i.e. Chrome, Edge, Brave, Opera) will work the same way, see the installation below.

 2. **Safari**

-It is possible to run in safari but it requires Xcode to build and you must allow unsigned extensions every time you close it.
+It is possible to run in Safari but it requires Xcode to build.
+You must sign it with your certificate or allow unsigned extensions every time you close it.
 Run the following command:

 ```bash
 xcrun safari-web-extension-converter /path/to/YouTube-AutoSkip/src
 ```

-If everything was correct you should see:
+If everything is correct you should see:

 ```bash
 Xcode Project Location: /Users/<username>